SalmanEagle/visual-memory-tablet/README.md

 The advantage of this system is that you are always using, basically, just 9 Symbols to represent any Word.
 Further, at a more advanced level you could represent a whole sentence in the same way OR a whole chapter or book or even physical buildings.
 This can potentially enable Photographic (Visual) Memory.
 The probable method of achieving this is to apply the Separator (/), and grouping strings based on their Lengths (Pantheons).

 In database indexing, it is known that if you divide a random set of cards into suits; then looking for a particular card becomes quite a few times faster (the number of flips needed becomes less).
-In our VM Notation, we have taken 26 disparate elements and divided them into 9 pre-existent groups, hence increasing the speed with which memories stored in the brain can be indexed.
+In our VM NOTATION, we have taken 26 disparate elements and divided them into 9 pre-existent groups, hence increasing the speed with which memories stored in the brain can be indexed.

 The Separator, /, further enables endless grouping.
 Forming distinct groups is the job of the Brain.